MkBth2025/GeoSoilMLOps/README.md

 ## Selectable project directories

-The GUI allows the principal output locations to be changed.
+Within each of the two workflows, the GUI allows the principal output locations to be changed.
 Default paths are:

 ```text
 data/processed/